fonbnk/top-up-api-documentation/README.md

 ```

 ### Create top-up request
 Create a request to top-up a specified phone number
+This endpoint charges MIN tokens from your balance.

 #### Request
 ```